top of page

 PAR TIME SINGLES DRILL: DRY-FIRE

-Feel the timer.
-Train the pace.
+Let the timer set the pace.

 Why this drill matters: